-infinite (see Appendix C for extended discussion).
-Networks that include noise in their processing (e.g., Kolchinsky et al. (2017)) can have finite I(T; X).
+Hence double-saturating nonlinearities can lead to compression of information about the input, as hidden units enter their saturation regime, due to the binning procedure used to calculate mutual information.
+The crux of the issue is that the actual I(h; X)is infinite, unless the network itself adds noise to the hidden layers.
+In particular, without added noise, the transformation from X to the continuous hidden activity his deterministic and the mutual information I(h; X) would generally be infinite (see appendix C for extended discussion).
+Networks that include noise in their processing (e.g. Kolchinsky et al (2017)) can have finite I(T; X).
 Otherwise, to obtain a finite MI, one must compute mutual information as though there were binning or added noise in the activations.
-But this binning/noise is not actually a part of the operation of the network, and is therefore somewhat arbitrary (different binning schemes can result in different mutual information with the input, as shown in Fig. 14 of Appendix C).
+But this binning/noise is not actually a part of the operation of the network, and is therefore somewhat arbitrary (different binning schemes can result in different mutual information with the input, as shown in figure C2 of appendix C).

-We note that the binning procedure can be viewed as implicitly adding noise to the hidden layer activity: a range of X values map to a single bin, such that the mapping between X and T is no longer perfectly invertible (Laughlin, 1981).
-The binning procedure is therefore crucial to obtaining a finite MI value, and corresponds approximately to a model where noise enters the system after the calculation of h, that is, $T = h + \epsilon$, where ε is noise of fixed variance independent from h and X. This approach is common in information theoretic analyses of deterministic systems, and can serve as a measure of the complexity of a system's representation (see Sec 2.4 of Shwartz-Ziv & Tishby (2017)).
-However, neither binning nor noise is present in the networks that Shwartz-Ziv & Tishby (2017) considered, nor the ones in Fig. 2, either during training or testing.
+We note that the binning procedure can be viewed as implicitly adding noise to the hidden layer activity: a range of X values map to a single bin, such that the mapping between X and T is no longer perfectly invertible (Laughlin 1981).
+The binning procedure is therefore crucial to obtaining a finite MI value, and corresponds approximately to a model where noise enters the system after the calculation of h, that is, $T = h + \epsilon$, where ε is noise of fixed variance independent from h and X. This approach is common in information theoretic analyses of deterministic systems, and can serve as a measure of the complexity of a system's representation (see section 2.4 of Shwartz-Ziv and Tishby (2017)).
+However, neither binning nor noise is present in the networks that (Shwartz-Ziv and Tishby 2017) considered, nor the ones in figure 2, either during training or testing.
 It therefore remains unclear whether robustness of a representation to this sort of noise in fact influences generalization performance in deep learning systems.

 Furthermore, the addition of noise means that different architectures may no longer be compared in a common currency of mutual information: the binning/noise structure is arbitrary, and architectures that implement an identical input-output map can nevertheless have different robustness to noise added in their internal representation.
-For instance, Appendix C describes a family of linear networks that compute exactly the same input-output map and therefore generalize identically, but yield different mutual information with respect to the input.
-Finally, we note that approaches which view the weights obtained from the training process as the random variables of interest may sidestep this issue (Achille & Soatto, 2017).
+For instance, appendix C describes a family of linear networks that compute exactly the same input-output map and therefore generalize identically, but yield different mutual information with respect to the input.
+Finally, we note that approaches which view the weights obtained from the training process as the random variables of interest may sidestep this issue (Achille and Soatto 2017).